DefconQ/defconQ/my-website/src/pages/cv/cv.md

 ###### Technical Skills:KDB/Q, bash, python
 ###### Asset Class: FX and all corresponding derivatives such as Futures, Forwards, Options, NDF and Swaps

-### UBS - Quantitative developer specialised in KDB/q - Contracting [Dec 2018 - Dec 2019]
+### UBS - Quantitative developer specialised in KDB/q - Consultant[Dec 2018 - Dec 2019]

 Quantitative developer specialised in kdb/q and cash equities derivatives.
 Working on tick data from market data providers such as
 Thomson Reuters and Bloomberg (both intraday as well as historical big data).
 Onboarding new data sets (new instruments) and integrating them into the current available APIs.
 Creating new APIs for end users.
 Close collaboration with Strats, Quants and Sales to backtest strategies for client trades.

 ###### Technical Skills: KDB/Q, bash
 ###### Asset Class: Equities and all its derivatices such as Options, Futures and Forwards